9 Tips for an Easy-To-Read Resume

 • Simple design, professional fonts, and clear formatting are crucial for readability

-• Teal's AI Resume Builder offers features to create a clear, polished, ATS-friendly resume quickly
+• Teal's AI Resume Builder offers features to create a resume that's clear, polished, and ATS-friendly—quickly

 An easy-to-read resume strikes a balance between clarity and impact.
 It makes sure your key points stand out without overwhelming the reader.